-NOTABLE LOCATIONSNew Fellowship Phase Undertaking: Receive Title (Shirriff)
+NOTABLE LOCATIONSNew Fellowship Phase Undertaking: Receive Title (Bounder)

-The First Shirriff, the Mayor of Michel Delving, as made a hero an honourary Bounder of the Watch and charged him with the protection of the borders of the Shire when within those borders.
-The hero is expected to report to the Mayor at Michel Delving upon returning to the Shire and before departing again.
+The First Shirriff, the Mayor of Michel Delving, as made a Hobbit-hero an honourary Bounder of the Watch and charged him with the protection of the borders of the Shire when within those borders.
+The Hero spends the current Fellowship Phase as a Bounder patrolling the border of one of the Farthings of the Shire or in Buckland.
+The hero is afterwards expected to report to the Mayor at Michel Delving upon returning to the Shire and before departing again.
 A member of the Watch is identified by wearing a feather in his cap.
 The hero gains the standard benefits of receiving a title.

 Bag End is a luxurious hobbit-hole and the home of Bilbo Baggins, located at the end of Bagshot Row, Hobbiton.
 Constructed by Bilbo’s father Bungo for his new bride Belladonna Took, Bag End is large and comfortable with several spare-rooms and an extensive larder.